flanksource/docs/CONTRIBUTING.md

   * Use Chrome -> Inspect -> Right Click Capture Node Screenshot
 2. Never include the browser frame
 3. The screenshot should have good quality / realistic data - If necessary modify the html before taking a screenshot
-4. Infer the screenshot in the sentance before, e.g. In the **Add Health Check modal** you will see
+4. Infer the screenshot in the sentence before, e.g. In the **Add Health Check modal** you will see

 # Code blocks